-Council has nominated the Manager Governance, as the Disclosure Coordinator under the Internal Reporting Policy and Reporting System.
+The Director Corporate Services is Council's Disclosures Coordinator and the Manager Governance is Council's Alternate Disclosures Coordinator under the Internal Reporting Policy and Reporting System.

 The Disclosure Coordinator has a central role in the internal reporting system and acts as a clearing house for disclosures.
 The Disclosure Coordinator will: